maartenl/Land-of-Karchan/drupal/webpages/README.txt

 The great thing about Drupal is that webpages can be dynamically changed.

+What is basically required for these pages is JQuery and Cookies.

 However, this comes with it's own set of problems:
 - the webpages are stored in a database, and cannot be easily changed
 - the HTML of the webpages can be changed by Drupal or one of its editors